 Perhaps the yellow version is the Rams’ most iconic set of horns, the original color that dates back to 1948.
 These horns lasted until 1963, when the team introduced white the following season.

-In 1973, due to new team owner Carroll Rosenbloom’s sustain for the then-current uniform, the Rams brought back the yellow horns, which saw a change in the facemask color from gray to blue in 1981.
+In 1973, due to new team owner Carroll Rosenbloom’s disdain for the then-current uniform, the Rams brought back the yellow horns, which saw a change in the facemask color from gray to blue in 1981.
 The helmet and facemask remained the same, accompanying the Rams’ move to St. Louis, becoming the St. Louis Rams in 1995.

 In 2009, the NFL approved the use of the Rams’ throwback uniforms to commemorate the 1999 team’s Super Bowl win.
 They continued to wear the blue and yellow look as an alternate and in 2016, would wear the look twice (yellow-horned helmets three times as a result of the NFL Color Rush), as well as in 2017.